I had a delicious home-cooked meal at my good friend Jenny’s house in Lake Wiley SC– just south of Charlotte NC.

 In the future, the technology will communicate to your individual appliances for specific power control.
 It will also manage power from multiple sources seamlessly–like Duke Energy, solar panels on your roof, or from your car if you were to experience an outage.
 This would allow uninterrupted service.

-This next video goes into the specifics of the self-healing qualities of a Smart Grid network.
+This video explains the specifics of the self-healing qualities of a Smart Grid network.

 For more videos like these–visit Smart Energy News Room.

 1. Obviously Smart Grid is powered by software–who owns it now and who will own it in the future?
 Is it “open-source” meaning anyone can use it without paying a licensing fee?